 The tailbone pain, coccyx pain, or prenatal lower back pain, also known as coccydynia, is a sharp or dull pain at the end of the spine.
 If the pain is severe, it is called ‘bruised tailbone.’
 Some pregnant women might experience this pain due to various reasons.
 Although there is no cure for this pain, some simple stretching exercises could help in reducing the pain to some extent.
 However, if the pain stays for a couple of days or if it gets worse, it is best to consult your doctor.

 In this post, MomJunction presents information on why some women might experience tailbone pain during pregnancy and ways to reduce it.

 Why Does Your Tailbone Hurt During Pregnancy?

-In the first trimester, your body releases relaxin and estrogen hormones, which relax the ligaments of the pelvic region (2).
-The muscles shift around the abdominal region creating a place for the baby.
-In this process, the tailbone also moves, leading to the pain.
+In the first trimester, your body releases relaxiniXA sex hormone produced by the ovary that loosens and relaxes muscles and joints during pregnancy. and estrogeniXA female sex hormone responsible for the development of female sexual characteristics. hormones, which relax the ligaments of the pelvic region (2).
+The muscles shift around the abdominal region to create space for the baby.
+In this process, the tailbone also moves, which might lead to pain.

-Gentle exercises and stretches will help treat the pain, but it is advisable to consult your physician before taking up any exercise during pregnancy.
+Gentle exercises and stretches might help in reducing the pain in the tailbone, but it is advisable to consult your physician before taking up any exercise during pregnancy.
 A physiotherapist may help you perform the exercises to support your tailbone.